 Another must-see spot in the city is the only still-standing San Francisco De Asis Church, which plays an integral role in the town’s religious community.

-Plenty of outdoor activities await you in Taos, ranging from whitewater rafting, fishing, hiking, and biking, to thrilling hot air balloon rides, zip lines, rock climbing, and horseback riding!
+Plenty of outdoor activities awaits you in Taos, ranging from whitewater rafting, fishing, hiking, and biking, to thrilling hot air balloon rides, zip lines, rock climbing, and horseback riding!

 Don’t forget to dine like a local and taste the authenticity of Southwestern cuisine at Orlando’s colorful New Mexican Café or the traditional Bent Street Cafe & Deli.